philcd89/Basic_LL_Reaching_Task_With_IMUs/README.md

 ### The Datafile

-The datafile, or "mydatafile.txt", captures the data on a sample by sample basis.
+The datafile, or "mydatafile.txt", captures the data on a sample by sample basis (i.e., each row is 1 sample).
 Variables included in this output are:

 1) sampleNum: this is the sample number which counts up from the start of the experiment
 2) trial_sample: this sample number counts up from the start of an individual trial